-Participatory Educational Research (PER) is a double blind peer Review international academic journal.
+Participatory Educational Research (PER) is a double blind peer review academic journal.
+PER Journal aims to be amongst the leading education journals of Türkiye whilst sustaining and improving its current international identity through concentrating on contextual issues pertaining to Türkiye taking a global stance as well as focusing on all topics of teaching, learning and instruction worldwide.
 PER is committed to the academic community and in this regard, it stands for meeting the highest standards of publication ethics, whereas the publication malpractice is strictly prohibited by all possible measures.
 That’s why it is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer and the publisher.
-Our ethic statements are based on COPE’s Best Practice Guidelines for Journal Editors.

 The editor of the journal is responsible for deciding which of the articles submitted to the journal should be published.
 The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.
 An editor will at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
 Disclosure and conflicts of interest unpublished materials disclosed in a submitted manuscript must not be used in an editor’s own research without the express written consent of the author.